Vicg853/obsidian-md-storage/L1/Algebra 2/Linear Equations/Intro.md

 A homogeneous system, is when all equations' results are null

 #### Compatibility
 A system, is defined as compatible, when there is a solution for it.
-When a solution cannot be found, it is called an incompatible system, as its equations don't relate to each other
+When a solution cannot be found, it is called an incompatible system, as its equations don't relate to each other.

+#### Rank
+When transforming a system from another form into an [[#Homogeneous system|homogeneous form]], we can find the so called system's "rank".

+The rank corresponds to the count of unknown elements present in it.

+The rank allows us to find other things, such as: the [[#Solution dimension|solutions dimension]]s.

+The same can be found for [[L1/Algebra 2/Matrix/Intro|matrices]], when finding its associated [[L1/Algebra 2/Matrix/Rank|homogeneous system]].

+#### Solution dimension